 - The entry age criteria must match whatever is mentioned in the policy wording before purchase

 - The maximum age allowed under a ULIP plan must not be exceeded.
-In order to exit, the investor must be below the maximum age mentioned in the ULIP plan.
+To exit, the investor must be below the maximum age mentioned in the ULIP plan.

 Required Documents to Purchase a ULIP